 When whole, the spice gives off a sweet musk, somewhere between juniper and fennel, but when crushed becomes way, way more complex.
 There's a pepper-like brashness to the flavor and aroma (though the spice isn't related to piper nigrum), but also a deep woody sweetness with herbal and floral tinges.
 This spice isn't so much tasted as experienced: it takes a few seconds to process everything going on in your mouth.
-You're left with something alpine, woodsy, and fruity with a seriously addictive bite.
+You're left with something alpine, woodsy, and fruity with a seriously crave-worthy bite.

 Tasmanian pepper joins the ranks of spices like grains of paradise, ingredients with flavors so complex and varied it's hard to pin them down to a single analogy or referent.
 These super-spices can be used with a broad range of ingredients and techniques, letting different aspects of their flavors shine and compliment other components of the dish.
 Tasmanian pepper is something of a spice chameleon: It becomes what you need it to be.